subratkumar1804/Full-Duplex-Chat-Applicaion-using-TCP-IP/README.md

 To implement a full duplex application, where the Client establishes a connection with the Server.
 The Client and Server can send as well as receive messages at the same time.
 Both the Client and Server exchange messages.

+<h4>DESCRIPTION:</h4>
+In full-duplex operation, a connection between two devices is capable of sending data in both directions simultaneously.
+Full-duplex channels can be constructed either as a pair of simplex links (as described above) or using one channel designed to permit bidirectional simultaneous transmissions.
+A full-duplex link can only connect two devices, so many such links are required if multiple devices are to be connected together.